 Now, to address the main question – How do you find the best and most relevant longtail keywords?

-Apart from the popular SEO tools that can be used for this process, here are some tools to help you find relevant longtail keywords.
+Here are some other tools to help you find relevant longtail keywords.

 Here’s a resource from Yoast if you want to go into details of understanding longtail keywords.